 Developing word knowledge

-A bespoke word knowledge intervention will be taught to pupils in Years 3 and 5.
-This intervention focuses on five aspects of word knowledge: breadth of vocabulary, depth of vocabulary, fluency, word memorisation and recall automaticity.
-Two word knowledge lessons will be taught each week, one introducing the weeks’ spellings and the other focusing on semantics and morphology.
-These lessons will be reinforced by short word level activities throughout the week and a spelling test at the end of the week.
+A bespoke word knowledge intervention was taught to pupils in Years 3 and 5.
+This intervention focused on five aspects of word knowledge: breadth of vocabulary, depth of vocabulary, fluency, word memorisation and recall automaticity.
+Two word knowledge lessons were taught each week, one introducing the weeks’ spellings and the other focusing on semantics and morphology.
+These lessons were reinforced by short word level activities throughout the week and a spelling test at the end of the week.
 The intervention lasted for one academic year.